 Trevor Lawrence woke up Saturday morning on top of the world.
-Not only would he be taking the field in a few hours as a 5 star athlete rated #1 in the country, but was also named the 2018 U.S. Army All-American player of the year a few hours before going to bed the night prior.
+Not only would he be taking the field for the Army Bowl in a few hours as the #1 QB prospect in the country, but he was also named the 2018 U.S. Army All-American player of the year a few hours before going to bed the night prior.
 Would he also win the MVP of the Army Bowl as the starting QB?
 Nope.

 “But lucky for Lawrence this article isn’t about him.”